nervosnetwork/ckb-demo-ruby/README.md

 ./target/release/ckb -c /home/ubuntu/node1/default.json miner
 ```

-Here release version of ckb is used, tho debug version will also work.
+Here release version of ckb is used, the debug version will also work.

 You can verify CKB is running by issuing RPC calls: